centreon/centreon-documentation/versioned_docs/version-23.10/reporting/configure.md

 e-mail to Centreon MBI administrators containing only the logs of the job that generated the report.

-The notification option parameters can be modified in the menu:
+The notification option parameters can be modified in the following menu:
 `Reporting > Business Intelligence > General Options | Notification Options`

 Description: